josephclaytonhansen/turnroot/docs/editor/unit_class_editor_p2.rst

 The **Class type/tier?** drop-down lets you set what level this class is.
 Only **Basic** classes will show up in the class selection dialog for a unit; you can change a unit to a higher tier class in gameplay.
 For our Traveller class, we'll leave it as a Basic tier.

-**Secret class?** requires a bit of preamble.
-When you can reclass a unit, you can either reclass them to a set few classes, or to all classes in the tier. *Fire Emblem: Three Houses* lets you reclass to any next-tier class. *Fire Emblem: Awakening* has specific classes after each class.
-You can set which of these options your game will use in the game options.

-With that said, a **secret class** is a class that doesn't show up normally when reclassing.
+**Secret class?** is a class that doesn't show up normally when reclassing.
 This class won't show up in that list- whether it's the full tier or the select list- EXCEPT for the specific unit that can use it.
 For example: the "Great Lord" class in *Fire Emblem: Awakening* is only available to a couple units.
-Only "Lord" units can see "Great Lord" in their reclass options.
 A similar case is "Enlightened One" in *Fire Emblem: Three Houses*.
 Essentially, a secret class is a unit-specific or event-given class.
 This description doesn't apply to our "Traveller", so you can leave it unchecked.

 For more information about class tiers/secret classes, see :doc:`reclassing`.